 |Wyannie Malone Museum||(242) 366-0293||0.0 mi.
 North of Central Hopetown||Elbow Cay|

-If you like to explore the historical roots of a foreign place, you might enjoy visiting some of these historical attractions during your vacation.
+Do you like learning some of the historical roots of foreign countries?
+If so, you might enjoy visiting a few of these historical attractions during your time in the Bahamas.

 A common landmark for vacationers is Cloisters.
-It is found on Paradise Island, the Bahamas.
+It is located within Paradise Island, the Bahamas.
 The Cloisters are the ruins of a French Monastery with a lot of history.
 Built in the 1300's, the ruins did not find their way to the Bahamas until the 1960's.

 |--||0.1 mi.
 West-Southwest of Central Dunmore Town||Harbour Island|

 |Big Tree at Palmetto Point||--||1.3 mi.
 North-Northeast of Central South Palmetto Point||Eleuthera|